compscidr/curl-http3-deb/README.md

 Then run:
 ```
-sudo apt update && sudo apt install curl
+sudo apt update && sudo apt install \
+    openssl=3.0.0+quic-jammy-1 \
+    nghttp3=0.7.0-4-g8597ab3-jammy-1 \
+    ngtcp2=0.9.0-14-gccb745e5-jammy-1 \
+    curl=7-85-0-177-g0a652280c-jammy-1
 ```

 Note, if you already have curl installed, you may need to remove it first.
+You may also get ssl warnings about downgrade.
+If you want you can try adding `--allow-downgrades` to the `apt-install` but this could break things.

+I currently use this for a docker container, so its not going to break an entire system, but seems to be working fine with a ubuntu22.04 container.

 ## TODO
 - rename the package,so it doesn't conflict with the official curl package